ivoa/vo-dml/tools/ReadMe.md

 There are 3 associated tasks

 * vodmlValidate - runs validation on the models.
 * vodmlDoc - generate standard documentation.
-This will produce a model diagram, latex and html formatted documentation, as well as a graphml representation of the model that can be hand edited with https://www.yworks.com/products/yed for nicer looking model diagrams.
+This will produce a model diagram (needs [graphviz](https://graphviz.org) to be installed), latex and html formatted documentation, as well as a graphml representation of the model that can be hand edited with [yEd](https://www.yworks.com/products/yed) for nicer looking model diagrams.
 * vodmlJavaGenerate - generate java classes.
 See [generated code guide](JavaCodeGeneration.md) for details of how to use the generated java code to serialize instances to XML and RDB.
+ Note that it is also possible to test models using the generated code.

 ## configurable plugin properties